sutt/vidstr/.public-agdocs/guides/GUIDE.md

 # Vidstr
-Utilize google-genai client to to query veo and imagegen models.
+Utilize google-genai client to to query and generate veo and imagegen models.

-Will have some functionality for api-key and vertex auth

 ### model conventions
 - for image generation utilize model: "imagen-4.0-ultra-generate-preview-06-06"